 It is not beneficial to send the same document to more than one institution.
 These documents are supposed to be specifically written to appease whichever prospective company you are contacting.
 We have a guide on How to Write a Cover Letter.

-In addition to avoiding the mistakes listed above, here are some tips you may take note of that you should implement in your writing style in order to appear to be an adept writer.
+In addition to avoiding the mistakes listed above, here are some tips you may take note of that you should implement in your writing style to appear to be an adept writer.

-- Tell your own story in a way that is both captivating and relevant to the company that you are dealing with.
-Showing an employer that you have proficient written communication skills will prove your competence and interest in the company.
+- Tell your own story in a way that is both captivating and relevant to the company with which you are dealing.
+Showing an employer that you have proficient written communication skills will prove your competence and properly express your interest in the company.

 - Don't write technically.
-Even if you are applying for a job in a field that is scientifically or mathematically based you still want to come off as an intelligent, yet down to earth person.
+Even if you are applying for a job in a field that is scientifically or mathematically based you will want appear as an intelligent, yet down to earth person.